ACT NO 43/1999 ON TEMPORARY REIMBURSEMENTS IN RESPECT OF FILM MAKING IN ICELAND

 If more than 80% of the total cost of producing a film or television programme is incurred in Iceland, the reimbursement shall be based on the total production cost incurred in the European Economic Area.

-Production costs refers to all expense that is incurred in Iceland and is eligible for deduction from operating revenues pursuant to the Income Tax Act.
+Production costs refers to all expense that is incurred in Iceland and is eligible for deduction from operating revenues pursuant to the Income Tax Act, although see Article 5(a).
 Wages and payments to independent contractors are only considered production costs if they are verifiably taxed in Iceland.

 Applications for reimbursement of production costs shall be sent to the Committee on Reimbursement for Film Production; cf. Paragraph 2.
 Applications for reimbursement, together with accompanying documents, shall be received before production begins in Iceland.